ProfDavisSmith/WSIBWSID/README.md

 You can download PDFs of the **most current version under development** here:

 - [`IntroToEthics.pdf`](https://github.com/ProfDavisSmith/WSIBWSID/blob/main/IntroToEthics.pdf)
-  This is the default, basic edition.
+  This is the default, basic version of the 2024 edition.
   - ['IntroToEthicsaccess.pdf'](https://github.com/ProfDavisSmith/WSIBWSID/blob/main/IntroToEthicsaccess.pdf)
-   This is the accessible version for e-readers.
+   This is the accessible version for e-readers of the 2022 edition.

 ## Planned Future Modifications/Additions

-- [ ] Add On The Moral Status of Bloodbending by Davis Smith.
+- [X] Add On The Moral Status of Bloodbending by Davis Smith.
 - [X] More glossary entries and definitions will be added.
 - [ ] Improve the content for Mohism.
 - [ ] Improve the content for Nahuatl Virtue Ethics.